ahmadtourei/das-anomaly/README.md

 print(f"Mean 95-percentile amplitude across all patches: {clip_val:.3e}")
 ```
 3. Generate PSD plots:
 Then, use the `das_anomaly.psd` module and create power spectral density (PSD) plots in RGB format.
-First, we create a spool of DAS data and transform it to strain rate and apply a detrend function.Then, we average the energy over a desired time window and stack all channels together to create a spatial PSD with channels on the X-axis and frequency on the Y-axis.
-We create PSD of anomaly-free images (usually background noise) and known seismic events.
+First, we create a spool of DAS data and transform it to strain rate and apply a detrend function.
+Then, we average the energy over a desired time window and stack all channels together to create a spatial PSD with channels on the X-axis and frequency on the Y-axis.
+We create PSDs of anomaly-free images (usually background noise) and known seismic events.
 We can use MPI to distribute plotting PSDs over CPUs.
 ### Example
 ```python
 from das_anomaly.psd import PSDConfig, PSDGenerator